vaningenlab/trackMetaNMR/README.md

 - spectrum names will start with the corresponding expno of the NMR dataset; contouring and spectrum colors are automatically chosen
 - a file metadata.txt is generated in the Sparky folder and the NMR dataset folder recording all metadata
 - open the SPARKY project and enjoy!

+To use bdat:
+- navigate to the NMR dataset folder in the Terminal and descend into the dataset folder (you should see the expno directories)
+- if the script is tored in a location known in $PATH, execute on the command line
+> bdat
+>> this will extract dataset, sample and expno information for all expnos
+- the extracted data is shown on the screen and recorded in a file README
+- CAUTION: expnos without a FID (ser or fid) will be automatically deleted
+- CAUTION: a pre-existing README will be overwritten

+To use the bpar, printbar:
+- navigate to the NMR dataset folder in the Terminal and descend into the dataset folder (you should see the expno directories)
+- if the script is tored in a location known in $PATH, execute on the command line
+> printbpar
+>> this will show all data from Bruker Topspin eda and ased windows
+> bpar
+>> to extract a certain parameter, e.g. "bpar ns" will show the number of scans
+>> if you are not exactly sure of the parameter name add "xx", e.g. "bpar dxx" will show all parameters with a "d" so all delays